shivajid/MLOpsCICD/README.md

 ## About

 This workshop shows how to do a CI/CD with MLOps.
-This is a continuation of the Day 3 workshop where we will take the IRIS Dataset and use automl classificaton to do a classification on images of flowers and then deploy the model.
-In this demo we will show how to use a) Cloud Source Repoitory, b) Cloud Build and trigger automated and manual builds.
+In this workshop where we will take the IRIS Dataset and use automl classificaton to do a classification on images of flowers and then deploy the model.
+In this demo we will show how to use
+* Cloud Source Repoitory,
+* Cloud Build and trigger automated and manual builds.

 ### Enviroment
 This package is assumed to be be executed in vertex ai notebooks environment.